nigroup/pypet/README.md

 **THIS IS JUST A FORK OF THE ORIGINAL TO HAVE IT ASSOCIATED WITH THE NI GROUP**

+**YOU CAN FIND THE ORIGINAL HERE:** https://github.com/SmokinCaterpillar/pypet

+**ONLY CLONE FROM AND DIRECT PULL REQUESTS TO THE ORIGNIAL REPOSITORY**

 [![Travis Build Status](https://travis-ci.org/SmokinCaterpillar/pypet.svg?branch=master)](https://travis-ci.org/SmokinCaterpillar/pypet)
 [![Appveyor Build status](https://ci.appveyor.com/api/projects/status/9amhj3iyf105xa2y/branch/master?svg=true)](https://ci.appveyor.com/project/SmokinCaterpillar/pypet/branch/master)